MACS PG Enquiries

 Some scholarships of £2,500 will be awarded to outstanding applicants to any of our Computer Science MSc programmes.
 Find out more.

-The aim of this MSc and Postgraduate Diploma in Computer Systems Management is to impart the skills and understanding required to manage complex computer systems as part of the support services of an organisation.
-This will include selection, installation, maintenance and support of a wide range of computing technologies and an understanding of currently recommended methodologies.
+The aim of this programme is to impart the understanding and skills required to manage complex computer systems as part of the support services of an organisation.
+This will include selection, installation, maintenance and support of a wide range of computing technologies and an understanding of currently recommended computing technologies.

 - Information Systems Methodologies